Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Methods

 \subsection{Discrete angular Fourier transform}

-To investigate the angular pattern of the strain field and study its radial profiles, we look at the angular discrete Fourier transformation of the tissue strain field.
-The strain in position $\bm{r}$ is given by ${U}_{ij}(r, \varphi)$ where $r$ is the distance to the center of the cut and $\varphi$ is the polar angle.
+We examine the angular discrete Fourier transformation of the tissue strain field to investigate its angular pattern and study its radial profiles.
+The strain in position $\bm{r}$ is represented by ${U}_{ij}(r, \varphi)$, where $r$ is the distance to the center of the cut and $\varphi$ is the polar angle.
 We use the notation ${U}_{ij}(r, m)$ for the $m$-th angular mode of discrete angular Fourier transform at a distance $r$, and it is defined as,